FBI investigating noose left in NASCAR stall of Black driver

 “There is no place for this disgusting display of hatred in our state,” Ivey said.
 "Bubba Wallace is one of us; he is a native of Mobile and on behalf of all Alabamians, I apologize to Bubba Wallace as well as to his family and friends for the hurt this has caused and regret the mark this leaves on our state.”

-Richard Petty, seven-time NASCAR champion and owner of Wallace's famed No. 43, was headed to Talladega to support his driver.
-Petty, who turns 83 next month, has not attended a race during the coronavirus pandemic and said in a statement he was “enraged by the act of someone placing a noose in the garage stall of my race team."
+Richard Petty, seven-time NASCAR champion and owner of Wallace's famed No. 43, was at Talladega to support his driver.
+Petty, who turns 83 next month, has not attended a race during the pandemic and said in a statement he was “enraged by the act of someone placing a noose in the garage stall of my race team."

 “There's absolutely no place in our sport or society for racism,” wrote the Hall of Famer known simply as “The King.”
-"This filthy act serves as a reminder of how far we still have to go to eradicate racial prejudice and it galvanizes my resolve to use the resources of Richard Petty Motorsports to create change.
-This sick person who perpetrated this act must be found, exposed and swiftly and immediately expelled from NASCAR.
+"This filthy act serves as a reminder of how far we still have to go to eradicate racial prejudice and it galvanizes my resolve to use the resources of Richard Petty Motorsports to create change.”

-“I believe in my heart this despicable act is not representative of the competitors I see each day in the NASCAR garage area.
-I stand shoulder to shoulder with Bubba, yesterday, today, tomorrow and every day forward.”

-Reaction from Wallace's fellow drivers was immediate as they prepared for the rescheduled race Monday afternoon.
+Reaction from Wallace's fellow drivers was immediate as they prepared for the rescheduled race.
 Retired four-time champion Jeff Gordon called it a “cowardly” act and Ryan Blaney, one of Wallace's closest friends, tweeted: “You're my brother and always will be.
 Don't let the people who are lower than life to try and bring you down.”

 “God help us,” NASCAR driver Michael McDowell tweeted.
 “The level of evil it takes to do something like this is disgusting.
 This is enraging and heartbreaking all at the same time.”